 • Documents how much waste is produced and recycled in Cuyahoga County -- where it comes from and where it goes.

-• Describes how the Solid Waste District will achieve Ohio's recycling mandates, which includes recycling 25% of our residential and commercial waste and 66% of our industrial waste.
-Currently, Cuyahoga County exceeds Ohio's recycling goals by recycling approximately 30% of our residential and commercial waste and 75% of our industrial waste.
+• Describes how the Solid Waste District will achieve Ohio's recycling mandates, which include recycling 25% of our residential and commercial waste.
+Currently, Cuyahoga County meets Ohio's recycling goals by recycling approximately 25% of our residential and commercial waste.

 • Details where and how the remaining waste will be disposed of for the next fifteen years.
-Providing long-term disposal capacity helps ensure Ohio does not have a garbage crisis that occurred in other states that ran out of landfill space.
+Providing long-term disposal capacity helps ensure Ohio does not experience a garbage crisis similar to states that ran out of landfill space.

 • Contains a funding mechanism to fund the implementation of the plan.